 The rock wonders left me enthralled as they looked they were conveying the opulence of their beauty.
 I had a plan of just visiting for a day and returning, but God wished something else.
 Suddenly, it started raining and I had no other option and stayed overnight.
 The monuments are beautiful at night with floodlights.
 The beauty after sunset makes viewers speechless.

-It is 60 kilometers from Chennai, Tamil Nadu.
+Mahabalipuram is located at about is 60 kilometers from Chennai in Tamil Nadu.
 The main languages spoken are Tamil and English.
-It is popular for its Pallava arts and culture.
+It is popular for its Temples with Pallava arts and culture.
 The important festivals are in the December month.
-This is also known as the temple city located on the Bay of Bengal.
+This is also known as the temple city located on the coast of the Bay of Bengal.

 The Ideal Time to Visit

 Mahabalipuram is hot all through the year.
-It is hot in summers and winter is also not very cold.
-The ideal time is October to March to visit these caves.
+It is hot in summer and winter is also not very cold.
+The ideal time to visit is from October to March.

 Places to Eat